gobbyo/kinetic-display/docs/assembly/controllerpcbassembly.md

 ![17-controllerpcb](../img/controllerpcb/17-controllerpcb.webp)
 1. Follow the picture below, insert the 2P terminal block connector into the `5v-D0` through holes with the connector facing LEFT, then solder it into place.
 ![18-controllerpcb](../img/controllerpcb/18-controllerpcb.webp)
-1. Position the back face of the PCB up and insert the 2P terminal block connector into the `5v-OUT` through holes with the connector facing RIGHT, then solder it into place.
+1. Position the back of the PCB up and insert the 2P terminal block connector into the `5v-OUT` through holes with the connector facing RIGHT, then solder it into place.
 ![19-controllerpcb](../img/controllerpcb/19-controllerpcb.webp)

 ## Electrolytic and Ceramic Capacitors